MarkH89/kellClock/README.md

 * Gracefully fail if incorrectly initialised
 * Built in defaults for minimal configuration
 * Allow multiple clocks on the page

+## Note - all instructions below apply to v1.
+V2 will be a major update and work differently to v1.
+Instructions will be added later.
+## v2 will be developed as a single module that will manage multiple timers with registration features etc.

 ## Usage